Cannabis

 has THC in it.

-Colorado weed law requires all marijuana products to include the universal caution symbol on packaging and on edible products themselves.
-Make sure you and your guests are familiar with this symbol so no one accidentally ingests marijuana.
-Teach your kids not to eat or drink anything with this symbol and always keep marijuana locked up, out of sight and out of reach.
+Colorado weed law requires all cannabis products to include the universal caution symbol on packaging and on edible products themselves.
+Make sure you and your guests are familiar with this symbol so no one accidentally ingests cannabis.
+Teach your kids not to eat or drink anything with this symbol and always keep cannabis locked up, out of sight and out of reach.